gopalakrishnanarjun/chatbot_studio/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests to enhance ChatBot Studio.
+Feel free to submit issues or pull requests to enhance chatbot_studio.

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature-name`